 It wasn't too long after all that when my personal life started spinning out of control and my business failed because of clouded judgments due to increased drug usage, I ended up at my lowest point in a hotel room with a 38. caliber pistol pressed against my temple.
 Unable to pull the trigger, I gathered myself together with all the strength I had and began making plans for a change.

-It wasn't until years later (1995) that I got clean and began my journey to salvation.
+It wasn't until years later (1995) that I got clean, ending a 26 year Cocaine addiction, and began my journey to salvation.
 I had met some Christians who shared the Gospel with me and I began to realize that one day I would die and all of a sudden, my eternal destiny became very important to me.
 I knew then that I had to repent and ask for God's forgiveness.
 You see, nothing we've ever done is hid from His holy eyes.
 There comes a time in our lives when we have to ask ourselves, will we be innocent or guilty on the Day of Judgment?
 Listen to your conscience.
 If we're honest with ourselves then you know the answer is guilty, and therefore end up in hell.
 That's not God's will.
 He provided a way for you and I to be forgiven.
 He sent His Son to take our punishment: "God commended His love toward us, in that, while we were yet sinners, Christ died for us."
 He was bruised for our iniquities.
 Jesus then rose from the dead and defeated death.
 Our own so-called goodness can't get us into heaven.
 Jesus is the only way.
 He is the "Door," the only "mediator."
 There is salvation in no other name.
 For God so loved the world, He gave His only begotten Son, that who so ever does believe shall not perish, but have everlasting life.
 John 3:16.